CSC 1510 Introduction to Information Technology 4 cr.

 CSC 4910 (W)(Formerly CS 460A) Software Engineering 4 cr.

 An in-depth study of the methodologies involved in designing, developing, and maintaining software systems, particularly large systems with multiple developers who must cooperate effectively to produce a quality product.
 Core topics include requirements analysis, specification, user interface design, software design, testing, implementation and maintenance.
 The major focus of the course is a semester-long project where the students work in software development teams to produce a small software system using object- oriented analysis and design methods.
 This course serves as a capstone experience calling on a variety of knowledge and skills and involving significant practice in professional writing in both collaborative and individual environments for different audiences: the team, the manager, the client, and the user.
-Prerequisites: CSC 2620 and JR or SR. standing Four hours per week.
+Prerequisites: A grade of a C or better in CSC 2620 and CSC 2820, and JR or SR standing Four hours per week.

 CSC 4920(W) Information Technology Systems 4 cr.

 A capstone course for Information Technology majors that focuses on a semester-long experience exploring the process by which information technology systems are selected, researched, implemented, and maintained.
 Students will work in teams to create and support a complete system that addresses a concrete problem.
 Threaded throughout this experience is an emphasis on professional conduct, skills, and both written and oral communication - with a client, with a team, with superiors, and with end-users.
-Prerequisite: CSC 2620 and JR or SR standing.
+Prerequisite: A grade of a C or better in CSC 2620, and JR or SR standing.
 Four hours per week.